-A perfect tour for superhero fans, especially Marvel as you will be able to visit real-life locations that are relevant to Spiderman or Avengers plots.
-For those who are more Batman and Superman, you can also discover the places that inspired Gotham or the Daily Planet building.
+A perfect tour for superhero fans, especially Marvel fans, as you will be able to visit real places that are relevant to the plots of Spiderman or Avengers.
+For those who are more into Batman and Superman, you can also discover the places that inspired Gotham or the Daily Planet building.

-Radio City Music Hall is located in Rockefeller Center (by the way, Rockefeller Center is a must-see at Christmas) and is one of the most famous stages in the United States.
-Some of its most famous events are the Grammy's or the Rockettes show, and on this tour, you can explore the venue in-depth and learn about its history.
+Radio City Music Hall is located in Rockefeller Center (by the way, Rockefeller Center is a must-see at Christmas) and is one of the most famous venues in the United States.
+Some of its most famous events are the Grammy's or the Rockettes show, and on this tour you can explore the venue in depth and learn about its history.

 Who doesn't know Madison Square Garden?
-Whatever your sport of choice, you'll want to step onto the court on which so many historic New York Knicks games have been played, and the venue that has hosted some of the city's biggest concerts.
+Whatever your sport, you'll want to step onto the court where so many historic New York Knicks games have been played, and the venue that has hosted some of the city's biggest concerts.
 On this tour, you'll gain access to exclusive backstage areas of Madison Square Garden, such as the locker rooms and VIP area.